John Stuart, 3rd Earl of Bute: Appointment

 Because of the influence he had over his pupil, Bute expected to rise quickly to political power following George's accession to the throne in 1760, but his plans were premature.
 It would first be necessary to remove both the incumbent prime minister (the Duke of Newcastle) and arguably the even more powerful Secretary of State for the Southern Department (William Pitt the Elder).
 The Government of the day, buoyed by recent successes in the Seven Years' War, was popular, however, and did well at the 1761 British general election which, as was customary at the time, took place on the accession of the new monarch.

 Supported by the King, Bute manoeuvred himself into power by first allying himself with Newcastle against Pitt over the latter's desire to declare war on Spain.
 Once thwarted in his designs against Spain by Bute and Newcastle, Pitt resigned his post as Secretary of State for the Southern Department.
 Next, Bute forced Newcastle's resignation as prime minister when he found himself in a small minority within the government over the level of funding and direction of the Seven Years' War.
 Re-elected as a Scottish representative peer in 1760, Bute was appointed the de facto prime minister after the resignations of Pitt and Newcastle, thus ending a long period of Whig dominance.

 The Anglo-Prussian Alliance, which was established in 1756 was dissolved in 1762.
 Frederick the Great accused Bute of a plot to destroy the Prussian monarchy.

 Bute's premiership was notable for the negotiation of the Treaty of Paris (1763) which concluded the Seven Years' War.
 In so doing, Bute had to soften his previous stance in relation to concessions given to France in that he agreed that the important fisheries in Newfoundland be returned to France without Britain's possession of Guadeloupe in return.

 After peace was concluded, Bute and the King decided that Britain's military expenditure should not exceed its prewar levels, but they thought a large presence was necessary in America to deal with the French and Spanish threat.
 They therefore charged the colonists for the increased military levels, thus catalysing the resistance to taxes which led to the American Revolution.
 Bute also introduced a cider tax of four shillings per hogshead in 1763 to help finance the Seven Years' War.

 The journalist John Wilkes published a newspaper, The North Briton, in which both Bute and the Dowager Princess of Wales were savagely satirised.
 Bute resigned as prime minister shortly afterwards, although he remained in the House of Lords as a Scottish representative peer until 1780.

+Bute's personal image during his premiership was plagued by widespread disapproval among colleagues and the public despite his successes in negotiating the Treaty of Paris and dismissing corrupt government officials, largely due to his Scottish heritage.
+Due to widespread Scottish distrust, the media fabricated rumours that he wanted to install a Jacobite monarchy despite his extremely close and amicable relationship with King George III.